andborges/cadence-run/README.md

 ## Initial motivation

-When dealing with flow transactions and scripts, we use the flow-cli to make the execution on the environments.
+When dealing with Flow Blockchain transactions and scripts, we use the flow-cli to make the execution on the environments.
 For example:

 ```